 More often than not, we tend to shrug off shoulder pain and stiffness by popping a painkiller.
 But, it is important to be aware that a frozen shoulder can gradually advance to make it impossible for you to carry on with your routine tasks.
 Therefore, it is important to take any shoulder discomfort seriously in the budding stage, to prevent major problems later on.
-Repeated self-medication for a minor shoulder pain can ultimately make you land at a point that is something more serious, such as a frozen shoulder.
+Repeated self-medication for minor shoulder pain can ultimately make you land at a point that is something more serious, such as a frozen shoulder.
 In this blog, we can discuss treat frozen shoulder with Ayurveda.

 What is Frozen Shoulder?